elgholm/watchdog/README.md

 ## How to use?
 1. Create a directory somewhere in your machine, preferable under the home-directory of the root-user, i.e. /root/watchdog.
 2. Copy all files in this package to the above directory.
-Make sure execute-, notify_*- and scripts/*-files are executable.
+Make sure "execute", "notify*" and "scripts/*"-files are executable.
-3. Edit the setup-file to your liking.
+3. Edit the "setup" and "notify*" to your liking.
-4. Check notify_*-files, and edit them to your liking.
+4. Check scripts/*-files (and edit them to your liking).
-5. Check scripts/*-files, and edit them to your liking.
-Place any new monitoring instructions here.
-6. Add the file "execute" to your crontab, i.e "* * * * * /root/watchdog/execute" for monitoring each minute.
+5. Add the file "execute" to your crontab, i.e "* * * * * /root/watchdog/execute" for monitoring each minute.

 ## Roll your own monitoring scripts?
 Great!
-Please share them with the community.
-Just place your script (executable) under the scripts-directory, and print "WARNING/CRITICAL/PANIC: <Your text>" when something happens.
+Just place your script (executable) under the scripts-directory, and make sure they print "WARNING/CRITICAL/PANIC: <Your text>" when something happens.
 You'll get the idea.
 It's meant to be simple.
+Please share with the community.

 Regards
 Charlie Elgholm